 Looking back on German ASV jamming, RAF Middle East noted that “At the beginning it was the cause of a good deal of alarm and despondency” and had increased rapidly in intensity, reaching its peak on the first night of October.
 The main sources seemed to be Derna and Elafonisi in Crete.
 If the former was “never more than a strong nuisance”, the latter, being sited higher up, presented the more serious problem.
 Jamming had been effective at ranges in excess of 320 km against aircraft flying at 300 m and until the end of September none of No. 221 Squadron’s crews had been able to work through the interference when within 130 km of the Cretan transmitter.
 By early December however the problem was “of negligible proportions”, indeed operators in No. 201 Group had learned to cope so well that the number of nights when convoys were located had gone up markedly (22 out of 43 between 1 July and 27 August; 21 out of 26 from 28 August–13 October).

 To Quartermaster from Supply Forwarding Station on 23/10: ZEBRA ((PROSERPINA)) is expected on 26th …

 (Decrypt of 24 October 1942)

-On the evening of 22 October, the Italian C-in-C at Taranto signalled to Patras:
+During the evening of 22 October, the Italian C-in-C at Taranto signalled to Patras: